 Our approved water meters come in a range of sizes, formats and technologies.
 Each water meter installed must be appropriate for measuring the anticipated flow and volume of water a customer will use.
 Complex developments (such as mixed-use residential and commercial precincts) typically require more complex metering configurations.
-All meters servicing new developments must be installed through the water approval process (see Water Approval Process).
-Urban Utilities will consider variations to the requirements of this guideline on a case-by-case basis (facilitated via a 'design variation' in the water approval process).
+All meters servicing new developments must be installed through the Water Approval process (see Water Approval process).
+Urban Utilities will consider variations to the requirements of this guideline on a case-by-case basis in optimising safe and efficient operations (facilitated via a new Water Approval or for open and active Water Approvals a Water Approval amendment /design variation.